Last Updated on: January 28, 2023

 Magento appeared on the scene at about the time everyone was quibbling over what Web 2.0 means.
 It was a time of shiny new applications, short & brandable urls, gradients and buttons.
-At first it seemed too good to be true; an MVC approach (using Zend framework), latest technology, well thought out features, upgrading platform, company backed and developers not afraid to use the latest versions of PHP and MySQL.
+At first, it seemed too good to be true; an MVC approach (using Zend framework), latest technology, well thought-out features, upgrading platform, company backed and developers not afraid to use the latest versions of PHP and MySQL.

-I installed an early Beta, played with it a little, loved the features but I didn’t give the codebase much thought.
+I installed an early Beta, played with it a little, and loved the features but I didn’t give the codebase much thought.
 It was strange.
 A lot of files, a lot of directories, a completely OOP approach (while I find OOP useful, I had never seen it used so strictly and extensively) and an unusual use for XML.
 I accepted this as a learning curve and decided to use it on a commercial project when the opportunity arose.

 I must stop here and make clear that I don’t intend to cruelly pull apart any particular methodology, application design or any other development decisions.
-My beliefs are that these kinds of decisions depend on a variety of factors including:
+My beliefs are that these kinds of decisions depend on a variety of factors, including:

 - The skill set of developers working on and with the system